 Another haircare product range that is gained popularity on both sides of the equator through clever marketing is Nioxin.
 It’s one of the highest-selling brands for hair and scalp health, worldwide.

 Nioxin is primarily promoted as a range of products for people with thin or thinning hair.
 Its marketing is designed to appeal to both women and men.
-Unsurprisingly, an important focus of Nioxin advertising is men who are suffering hair thinning or loss.
-As a result, males feature prominently on their website.
+Unsurprisingly, an important focus of Nioxin advertising is men who are suffering from hair thinning or loss.
+As a result, males feature prominently on their websites.
 However, as women may also have thin hair or experience thinning hair, the marketing is equally directed at a female audience.

 Nioxin is proving popular with people who don’t have thinning hair but just want the more voluminous look that its manufacturers say can be achieved through the use of their product.
-Nioxin comes in clever packaging with reassuring ‘scientific’ information and a range of ‘stepped’ system kits.
+Nioxin comes in clever packaging with reassuring ‘scientific’ information and a range of ‘stepped’ sys tem kits.
 (I should add that for the purposes of this blog I’m considering the whole Nioxin range, not just their Hair Re-Growth Treatment, which should be compared with Rogaine (or Regaine, depending on your location).

 But does it work?
 It’s endorsed by the Institute of Trichologists.
 Nioxin certainly seems to contain lots of ingredients, like ZPT or zinc pyrithione, which should, in theory, boost scalp health.
 Other included nutrients may promote full and healthy hair growth when present in the body.
 One of the contentions with all hair products is whether something that is applied topically (i.e. onto the body rather than into it, such as with a tablet) can be absorbed in such a way as to have the desired biological effect.
 The makers of Nioxin don’t expressly make this claim themselves and are reassuringly guarded in their Science of Hair section.